ankithsavio/ankithsavio.github.io/_projects/1_project.md

 ---
 layout: page
-title: Paper Recommendation System
+title: Paper Recs
-description: with background image
+description:
-img: assets/img/12.jpg
+img:
 importance: 1
-category: fun
+category:
 ---

 The Project aims to _automate_ _fetching_ _relevant_ _research papers_ to users on a timely basis.